 You let the Liberals win a big one here — Florida Marine Corp Soldier

-Origins: This item about the elimination of imminent danger pay (also known as "combat pay" or "hostile fire pay") for all U.S. military personnel save for those who are "being shot at" includes some truth and some mischaracterization of a policy change that took place with the implementation of the 2012 National Defense Authorization Act, as passed by Congress:
+Origins: This item about the elimination of imminent danger pay (also known as "combat pay" or "hostile fire pay") for all U.S. military personnel save for those who are "being shot at" includes some truth and a good deal of mischaracterization.
+It references a policy change that took place back in February 2012 not as an "order from President Obama," but rather with the implementation of the sprawling 2012 National Defense Authorization Act passed by Congress:

 Sen. Jim Webb, D-Va., a Vietnam combat veteran and chairman of the Senate Armed Services Committee's personnel panel, called the change a "basic accounting measure to ensure that individuals receive hostile fire or imminent danger pay only for the time they spend in qualifying areas."

 Webb said ground combat troops will see "minimal impact" from the change "as they are stationed full time in the qualifying areas."

 As described by the Air Force Times, the reasoning behind the change in policy was as follows: